GioF71/librespot-docker/README.md

 NORMALISATION_KNEE||Knee steepness of the dynamic limiter.
 Default is 1.0.
 VOLUME_CTRL||Volume control type cubic, fixed, linear, log.
 Defaults to log.
 VOLUME_RANGE||Range of the volume control (dB).
 Default for softvol: 60.
 For the alsa mixer: what the control supports.
+AUTOPLAY||Autoplay similar songs when your music ends.
+Y or y to enable.
+DISABLE_GAPLESS||Disables gapless playback by forcing the sink to close between tracks.
+Y or y to enable.
+PASSTHROUGH||Pass a raw stream to the output.
+Only works with the pipe and subprocess backends.
+Y or y to enable.
 PUID|1000|For pulseaudio mode.
 Set the same as the current user id.
 PGID|1000|For pulseaudio mode.
 Set the same as the current group id.